 Note: Each of the three remaining mints yields four Mint Chunks.
 Make sure there are at least two free slots in your inventory if you want to farm all four mints (for a total of 20 Mint Chunks), otherwise the excess chunks will simply fall to the ground.

-6. Now all you need is a stack of eight Flower Petals and nine Spider Silk.
+6. Now all you need is a stack of eight Flower Petals and nine Silk Ropes.
 You’ll find several Flower Petals strewn about the the wide open area far East of Oak Lab.

-7. You can farm Spider Silk in the same area (East of Oak Lab) either by striking the many spider webs in this area with a Pebblet Axe or by killing Orb Weavers.
+7. You can farm Web Fiber, which you’ll need to spin Silk Rope, in the same area (far East of Oak Lab) either by striking the many spider webs in this area or by killing Orb Weavers.
 A more convenient option may be killing the Spiderlings below the head of the rake, far South of the Baseball.
 Just be careful not to cross the Wolf Spider in this area.

 8. Once you have all the ingredients, return to your Workbench and interact with it.
 On the crafting screen, switch to the Workbench Tools tab, select the Mint Mallet from the list on the left and hit Craft.

-Ensure that you at least one empty slot in your inventory to hold the Mint Mallet otherwise it will drop to the ground.
+Ensure that you have at least one empty slot in your inventory to hold the Mint Mallet, otherwise it will drop to the ground.

 Mint Mallet vs Ant Club